LinqLover/google-photos-rummy/README.md

 See also the [issues](https://github.com/LinqLover/google-photos-rummy/issues) page for more ideas.
 Any feedback and pull requests will be welcome!

-Have a nice eveneing, a happy new year, and be sure to enjoy your life.
+Have a nice evening, a happy new year, and be sure to enjoy your life.